Summer Cohort Application is Open!

 Lead the conversation.
 What questions do you have regarding career transition?
 Challenge your mentor to think deeply regarding their career journey.
 Share the results of your assessments as the foundation for your conversation.

-Biweekly Zoom Chats
+Monthly Zoom Chats

 1.5hr Zoom sessions allow you to connect with other mentees while adding tools to your professional development toolbox.
 Content for these sessions are guaranteed to be useful in your career transition process.
 Learn what you won’t learn in the classroom.